 ChromeOptions options = new ChromeOptions(); options.addArguments("--headless", "--disable-gpu"); setDriver(new ChromeDriver(options));

 Similarly, to run Firefox in headless mode, you need to pass the

 -headless parameter to the

 FirefoxOptions options = new FirefoxOptions(); options.addArguments("--headless", "--disable-gpu"); setDriver(new FirefoxDriver(options));

-If you are not resetting the database for each test, you should typically not run the tests in parallel as it will be very hard to understand where something went wrong when a lot of tests suddenly fail.
-When running tests in sequence you can, even though it is not a good practice, take into account in what way the previous test modified the data set.
-A better approach is typically to try not to alter the global state in the test, or at least set up data needed by the test in the test itself.
-An example would be that when you test a CRUD view, you should start by creating an entity instead of selecting an existing entity randomly.
-You can then delete your test entity in the end of the test.
-Both of these approaches will though cause a lot of tests to fail if one test fails in the beginning of the set and you always need to hunt down the initial problem and then rerun the whole set to find additional errors.
+If you are not resetting the database for each test, you should typically not run the tests in parallel, as it will be very hard to understand where something went wrong when a lot of tests suddenly fail.
+Even though it is not good practice, when running tests in sequence, you can take into account the way in which the previous test modified the data set.
+A better approach is typically to try not to alter the global state in the test, or at least set up the data needed by the test in the test itself.
+An example would be that when you test a CRUD view, you should start by creating an entity instead of selecting an existing entity at random.
+You can then delete your test entity at the end of the test.
+However, both of these approaches will cause a lot of tests to fail if one test fails at the beginning of the set.
+You always need to hunt down the initial problem and then rerun the whole set to find any additional errors.